For me, this month is, of course, all about Halloween, so get ready to be inspired by these spooky October Bullet Journal theme inspirations.

 It would also be cool to use some glittery gold watercolors to add more spark to your pages.

 - [6 Colors] Golden pearl-tinted Gansai for professional artists and crafters.

 - Ideal for calligraphy, illustrations, brush lettering and more!

 - [Brush Dexterity] Gansai Tambi Pans are much larger than typical watercolor pans, giving you the ability to use both small or large brushes quite easily.

-Stickers are a whole new level, I’m telling you!
+Stickers are on a whole new level, I’m telling you!
 Honestly, there are all kinds of Halloween stickers, from alarmingly cute to horrifying!
 And I’ll tell the truth – I WANT THEM ALL!

 I know you don’t see me using a lot of stickers on my pages (except for my memory keeping pages), but I’m absolutely obsessed with them.
 Stickers are also so amazingly pretty!
-Plus it’s such a time-saver to use them.
+Plus, it’s such a time-saver to use them.